After years of decline, the auto industry in Canada is making a comeback

 According to government data, the auto sector plays a key role in Canada's economy, contributing CA$16 billion to its gross domestic product (GDP).
 With nearly 500,000 direct or indirect jobs, automotive is one of the country's largest manufacturing sectors and one of its largest export industries.

-Volkswagen and Tesla are two companies that have publicly stated they are actively looking at Canada as a potential site for a new battery and / or assembly plant.
-They would join Ford, General Motors, Honda, Stellantis and Toyota, which already have production facilities in Ontario.
+Tesla is another company that publicly stated it is actively looking at Canada as a potential site for a new battery and / or assembly plant.
+The company would join Ford, General Motors, Honda, Stellantis and Toyota, which already have production facilities in Ontario.

 "The success of the [Ontario] government and the federal government [sic] will not be defined by what we have landed at the moment.
 It will be whether we can lend a sixth automaker or a seventh," Flavio Volpe says.
 "It will mean that our vision was worthy of the rhetoric and convince the best automakers in the world that the future runs through Ontario."